lmarena/lmarena.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Chatbot Arena is an open-source research project developed by members from LMSYS and UC Berkeley SkyLab.
-Our mission is to build an open platform to evaluate LLMs by human preference in the real-world.
-We open-source our FastChat project at GitHub and release chat and human feedback dataset.
-We invite everyone to join us!
+Chatbot Arena is an open-source platform for evaluating LLMs by human preference.

+Follow us on [X](https://x.com/lmsysorg) and [GitHub](https://github.com/chatbot-arena), or reach out over e-mail at `lmarena.ai@gmail.com`.

+We are always looking for more contributors, so please get in touch if you are interested in helping out!